SquadcastHub/squadcasthub.github.io/pages/mydoc/slack.md

 We understand that most of your work happens over Slack.
 You can integrate Squadcast and Slack to collaborate efficiently with your team while working on incidents.
 Here's a brief of all that is possible.

+You can review Squadcast's Privacy Policy [here](https://www.squadcast.com/privacy).

 ## Prerequisites

 - Only the Account Owner and Users with the `Manage Extensions` permission will be able to enable, disable and manage Extensions in Squadcast

 ## Slack Notifications for Incidents